gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_AWS_SNAPSHOT.md

 ```
 $ terraform destroy --target module.rds
 ```
-6. Restore database snapshot using the DB snapshot name from Step 3:
+6. Restore database snapshot using the DB snapshot name selected from Step 1:
+> :warning: **If you have an `override.tf` file in your environment directory, this needs to be removed**
 ```
 # Use DB snapshot bame as the value for snapshot_identifier
 $ terraform plan -var snapshot_identifier="snapshot-final-staging-gigadb-20220428042656-rds-server-staging-gigadb-7f221735"
 $ terraform apply -var snapshot_identifier="snapshot-final-staging-gigadb-20220428042656-rds-server-staging-gigadb-7f221735"
-$ terraform refresh
 ```
 7. Browse staging.gigadb.org in web browser to check GigaDB website is running